barbagroup/cuIBM/README.md

 ## List of examples

-* `lidDrivenCavityRe100`: lid-driven cavity flow at Reynolds number 100.
+* `lidDrivenCavityRe100`: lid-driven cavity flow at Reynolds number 100. (~5 seconds on a K40 GPU.)
-* `lidDrivenCavityRe1000`: lid-driven cavity flow at Reynolds number 1000.
+* `lidDrivenCavityRe1000`: lid-driven cavity flow at Reynolds number 1000. (~81 seconds on a K40 GPU.)
-* `lidDrivenCavityRe3200`: lid-driven cavity flow at Reynolds number 3200.
+* `lidDrivenCavityRe3200`: lid-driven cavity flow at Reynolds number 3200. (~5 minutes on a K40 GPU.)
-* `lidDrivenCavityRe5000`: lid-driven cavity flow at Reynolds number 5000.
+* `lidDrivenCavityRe5000`: lid-driven cavity flow at Reynolds number 5000. (~11 minutes on a K40 GPU.)
-* `cylinderRe40`: flow over a circular cylinder at Reynolds number 40.
+* `cylinderRe40`: flow over a circular cylinder at Reynolds number 40. (~4 minutes on a K40 GPU.)
 * `cylinderRe100`: flow over a circular cylinder at Reynolds number 100.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.